Mental Health & the Criminal Courts

 Mental Health Pretrial Diversion

-Penal Code section 1001.36 provides a discretionary pretrial diversion procedure for individuals charged with a qualifying criminal offense who suffer from a mental disorder identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) (with certain exclusions) and whose symptoms can be abated with treatment.
-(Penal Code sections 1001.36(b)(1); 1001.36(c)(1).)
-The court must be satisfied that the defendant's mental disorder was a significant factor in the commission of the charged offense.
-If the defendant has been diagnosed with a qualifying mental disorder within five years, then the court must find the defendant’s mental disorder was a significant factor in the commission of the charged offense, unless there is clear and convincing evidence that it was not a motivating factor, causal factor, or contributing factor to the defendant’s involvement in the alleged offense.
+The court must be satisfied that the defendantís mental disorder was a significant factor in the commission of the charged offense.
+If the defendant has received a qualifying mental health diagnosis within the previous five years, the court must presume that the disorder was a significant factor in the commission of the charged offense, unless there is clear and convincing evidence that it was not a motivating factor, causal factor, or contributing factor to the defendantís involvement in the alleged offense.
 (Penal Code section 1001.36(b)(2).)

 Mental Health Treatment Court